rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

     { $inc: { seq: 1 } }, // Increment the 'seq' field by 1
     { upsert: true, returnDocument: "after" }, // Create if not exists, return the updated document );
-  // Access seq directly from result return result?.seq || 1;
+  // Return the new sequence value, defaulting to 1 if it was just created return result?.value?.seq || 1;
 }

 /**